Introductory exercise to ASReview LAB

 Using the information about the Read the Docs page can you reorder your data to appear in the order in which you loaded them into ASReview?
 And back to the order provided by ASReview?

-Check if the number of records coded included = 1
+Check if the number of records coded asreview_label = 1

-corresponds to the number of relevant records on your Analytics page.
+corresponds to the number of relevant records on the Dashboard.
+This column indicates which records you labeled as relevant during the screening process.
 From which row number, based on the original ordering, do the included articles come from?

 For the last exercise, it is important to change the order back to the order provided by ASReview.
 Lastly, check out the first few records with no number in the included